 People are visually drawn.
 Invest in a camera or a phone that takes quality photos.
 Learn to use your camera; there are tons of tutorials online that you can use as a resource.
 I use my phone to upload on Instagram, but I also have mirrorless cameras to upload photos.
 A good investment is a camera with built-in wifi or purchasing a wifi enabled SD card.
 I have both and they have been GREAT for uploading pictures for event coverage and trips.

-Within a few weeks of implementing these practices, I’ve already seen a significant growth on my natural hair page.
-We’ve also incorporated a theme, posting a quote or event flyer in every other picture.
-The only exception is during event coverage.
-To get an idea if other themes, check out CreateHERStock‘s blog post.
+Within a few weeks of implementing these practices, I’ve already seen a significant growth on my Instagram account.
+To get an idea if theme ideas, check out CreateHERStock‘s blog post.

 What are some methods you’ve used to grow your Instagram platform?